bhontz/icebreaker/AWSENDPOINT.md

 Fortunately, it's very easy to create a virtual environment for each one of your python projects, and it's additionally a "best practice" to follow.

-From your terminal (or command prompt), change into your projects folder (here I'll be using the folder name example "/user/me/code/icebreaker" and execute the following:
+From your terminal (or command prompt), change into your projects folder and execute the following:

     $ python3 -m venv env